 - The maximum number of carriers is limited to two per band.
 Carriers shall be placed at the outermost edges of the declared maximum Radio Bandwidth (see table 4.10-1, D6.16).

 - Each concerned band shall be considered as an independent band and the carrier placement in each band shall be according to the test configuration referenced in Table 4.11.2.8.2.2-1, where the declared parameters for multi-band operation shall apply.
-Narrowest supported E-UTRA channel bandwidth shall be used in the test configuration.
 The mirror image of the single band test configuration shall be used in the highest band being tested for the TAB connector.

 - For AAS BS supporting CSA4 in the band, if a multi-band TAB connector supports three carriers only, two carriers shall be placed in one band according to ATC2 while the remaining carrier shall be placed at the edge of the Maximum Base Station RF Bandwidth in the other band.